strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone, implemented using the `useDroppable` hook from `dnd-kit`.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
     -   **Behavior**: Dropping any card (pinned or not, from the main board or the shared panel) creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and a unique URL path.
 It is placed immediately after the original in the list.
 Its ownership is assigned to the current user's context.
+    -   **Smart Creation**: Clicking the "Add New" button will create a fresh, default item.
+The item is intelligently placed before any pinned items in the list, preserving the integrity of the pinned section.
     -   **Smart Unlinking**: If the duplicated card was a *linked* item (e.g., a shared calendar from another user), the original linked item is automatically removed from the user's board after the copy is created.
 This provides a clean "copy and replace" workflow.
 -   **Drag-to-Assign**: This pattern allows sub-items (like **Users** or **Badges**) to be moved between different parent cards.
     - **Interaction**: A user can drag an item (e.g., a User) from one card's list.